LiGM-GH/avs_lab3/README.md

 ')'
 ```

-The programs part supports variable names x, y, z, w, but it is easily extendable to support any number of variable names.
+The program part supports variable names x, y, z, w, but it is easily extendable to support any number of variable names.